gertvv/jena-es/README.md

 To build, use maven, either `mvn compile` or `mvn test`.

-To run the Fuseki server, run the `my-fuseki.sh` script.
+To run the Fuseki server, build a jar with dependencies using `mvn install` and run the `my-fuseki.sh` script.
 It requires `$FUSEKI_HOME` to be set to the location of a Fuseki installation (fuseki-1.1.1 was in use at the time of writing).